Joker Factory?

 "Women Who Run With the Wolves" cites the opposite reasoning: tidy the house, tidy the mind.

-Anyone who has gone through a major construction often reports being able to feel the disorganization, the lack of structure, the lack of completion, when for a long time, it "gets into their bones".
+Anyone who has been through a major construction project often reports being able to feel the disorganization, the lack of structure, the lack of completion, when for a long time, it "gets into the bones".

 So what?

-Wouldn't an externally more organized city more efficiently "organize" the inner lives of the people who live their routines there?
+Wouldn't an externally more organized city more efficiently "organize" the interior of the people who live their routines in it?

-The Joker movie portrays the opposite of a beautiful city: it portrays a city typical of the crisis that the USA went through between the 50s and 90s, with fires, garbage, protests, pamphlets stepped on in the rain and, of course, its human internal mirror, the also increasing violence.
+The Joker movie portrays the opposite of a beautiful city: it portrays a typical city of the crisis that the USA went through between the 50s and 90s, with fires, garbage, protests, pamphlets trampled in the rain and, of course, its human internal mirror, the violence also growing.

 The practice called "broken windows" used the theory of the dirty city as an incentive to crime and, using its most immediate antidote, sought to organize the city in the smallest details.
-Along with other tactics, peace effectively returned - perhaps not by coincidence with external beauty - in the USA between 92 and 99, when violence returned to current levels, and cities became more beautiful than neglected, on average.
-There are hypotheses that say this is just a coincidence, but there are also several that say that there is cause and effect in this relationship.
+Along with other tactics, peace effectively returned - perhaps not coincidentally with external beauty - in the USA between 92 and 99, when violence returned to current levels, and cities became more beautiful than poorly cared for, on average.
+There are hypotheses that say that this is just a coincidence, but there are also several that say that there is cause and effect in this relationship.

-Today, films like Blade Runner, Mad Max, Joker, have once again become fiction far from reality.
-A reality that was not so distant at the time that inspired, not by coincidence, so many works with hopeless endings.
+Today, films like Blade Runner, Mad Max, Joker, have once again become distant fiction from reality.
+A reality that was not so distant at the time that inspired, not coincidentally, so many works with hopeless endings.

-The producers of Joker knew very well how to use the external and the internal as "just one mess".
+The producers of Joker knew very well how to use the external and the internal as "one big mess".

-The film is a lesson, in cinema format, about the influence, or the way of seeing, of the design itself, of the way of disorganizing, externally, with the mind misadjusting in tune with the external misadjustments.
-So much so that in the Joker film it is the population as a whole, not just the joker, affected by hatred, urging protests.
+The film is a lesson, in cinema format, about the influence, or the way of seeing, of the design itself, of the way of disorganizing, externally, with the mind becoming misaligned in tune with the external misalignments.
+So much so that in the Joker movie it is the population as a whole, not just the Joker, affected by hatred, urging protests.

 The dirt comes from the outside in.
 The garbage, the rain wetting the old clothes, the lack of love.
-They enter people.
+They enter people's insides.

 It's a film like a big and long work: to have the stomach to follow closely.

-The desire - both in long works and in films like Joker - is to clean everything, arrange everything.
+The desire - both in long works and in films like Joker - is to clean everything, tidy everything up.
 "Put everything in order".

 It is an urgency that comes from our core: piece by piece, slowly, collect the dirty clothes.
-To wash.
-To extend, to dry.
+Wash.
+Extend, dry.
 Sand the walls.
 Paint.
-Disinfect the entire floor, all cabinets.
+Disinfect the entire floor, all the cabinets.
 Throw away everything that remains broken beyond repair.
-Clean, remove all dust.
+Clean, remove all the dust.
 Change the door.
 The windows.
 Be loving with the neighbors.
 Slowly, one by one.
 Put a clean stove to work.
 Cook rice with beans and carrots.
-Let the smell of family invade, gently, the building.
+Let the smell of family gently invade the building.

 But what about the city?